UK Freelance Cartoonist Chris Altham est 1988

 The Larks cartoon strip illustrates the daily life of a modern day Potteries Dialect Family living in Stoke-on-Trent / The Six Towns & Newcastle areas.
 Created by proud Stokie cartoonist Chris Altham who’s an ‘in awe’ fan of the great works of the late Staffordshire cartoonist Dave Follows with ‘May un Mar Lady’, (which featured in the North Staffordshire Evening Sentinel from 1985).
 Chris also has a life long passion to promote the unique #PotteriesDialect and capture the humour and friendliness of the people from #StokeonTrent and the #SixTowns

-The Larks #17 Cartoon - Silly Sud by UK Freelance Cartoonist Chris Altham
+The Larks #18 Cartoon - Neighbours Xmas Decs by UK Freelance Cartoonist Chris Altham

 The Larks Cartoon Snow walk with the dogs by UK Freelance Cartoonist Chris Altham